johnofleek/FX30WP85/addPythonLibs.md

 ```

-## have a go at using bitbake to fins what is available
+## have a go at using bitbake to find what is available

 . ./poky/oe-init-build-env
 ```